Tripoli's new normal - bickering politicians

 One of Salabi's allies, Tripoli military commander Abdel Hakim Belhadj, did not appear on stage with Jalil at the speech on Monday evening, analysts noted, a notable absence for such a senior revolutionary official.

-Asked about Salabi's comments, NTC official Osama Abu Ras shrugged and said: "Anyone is free to criticise."
+Asked about Salabi's comments, NTC official Osama Abu Ras shrugged and said: "Anyone is free to criticize."

 Three Libyan political analysts contacted by Reuters said they felt Salabi's comments were hasty and did not serve the cause of tolerance.